Genesis of Polyatomic Molecules in Dark Clouds: CO$_2$ Formation on Cold Amorphous Solid Water

 For atomic oxygen the possibility for diffusion on and within amorphous solid water (ASW) was demonstrated down to temperatures of 10 K and 50 K from both, experiments and simulations.\cite{oxy.diff.minissale:2013,MM.oxy:2014,MM.oxy:2018} Typical temperatures of dense cold clouds have been estimated at $\sim 15$ K.\cite{bergin:2007} The oxygen mobility found even at such low temperatures\cite{oxy.diff.minissale:2013} opens up ways to form small molecules, including O$_2$, O$_3$, or CO$_2$ through atom/atom or atom/molecule recombination.
 In this context it is also of interest to note that excited O($^1$D) state has been reported to be considerably more mobile than ground state O($^3$P).\cite{apkarian:1993,apkarian:1999} For molecular oxygen it was shown that both, ground and excited state O$_2$ can be stabilized on amorphous solid water.\cite{MM.oxy:2019,MM.o2:2020}\\

-Here, the reaction O($^1$D)+CO($^1 \Sigma^+$) $\rightarrow$ CO$_2$($^1 \Sigma_{\rm g}^+$) on the surface of ASW is investigated at a molecular level.
-Two potential energy surfaces (PESs) are used to describe the energetics of CO+O $\rightarrow$ CO$_2$ formation (see Supporting Information for details).
-One is a Morse-Morse-Harmonic (MMH) parametrization based on multi-reference CI calculations for CO-dissociation, fitted to a Morse functional form together with an empirical parametrization for the OCO angle.
-The second PES is a 3-dimensional reproducing kernel Hilbert space (RKHS) representation of CCSD(T)-F12 calculations which (see Figure \ref{sifig:pes} for the quality of the representation) is more accurate than the MMH PES but also considerably more computationally expensive to evaluate.
-Energy conservation for both PESs is reported in Figure \ref{sifig:econs}.\\
+Direct, barrierless recombination into the ground state of CO$_2$ is possible from O($^1$D)+CO($^1 \Sigma^+$).
+Excited O($^1$D) can be formed from photolysis of H$_2$O\cite{klemm:1975} and the radiative lifetime is 110 minutes.\cite{garstang:1951} Also, neutral dissociation of water into H$_2$ and O($^1$D) in the presence of CO has recently been reported to lead to formation of CO$_2$ in cryogenic films containing CO and H$_2$O.\cite{schmidt:2019} Here, the reaction O($^1$D)+CO($^1 \Sigma^+$) $\rightarrow$ CO$_2$($^1 \Sigma_{\rm g}^+$) on the surface of ASW is investigated at a molecular level.
+Two potential energy surfaces (PESs) are used to describe the energetics of CO+O $\rightarrow$ CO$_2$ formation (see Supporting Information for the energy functions used).
+One is a Morse-Morse-Harmonic (MMH) parametrization based on multi-reference CI calculations for CO-dissociation, fitted to a Morse functional form together with an empirical parametrization for the OCO angle $\theta$.
+The second PES is a 3-dimensional reproducing kernel Hilbert space (RKHS) representation of CCSD(T)-F12 calculations which (see Figure S1 for the quality of the representation) is more accurate than the MMH PES but also considerably more computationally expensive to evaluate.
+Energy conservation for MD simulations using both PESs is reported in Figure S2.\\

 The 3-dimensional MMH-PES, fit to MRCI/aug-cc-pVTZ data, is qualitatively correct.\cite{MM.co2:2021} The equilibrium geometry is a linear O-C-O configuration with C-O distances of 1.1644 \AA\/ with bending, symmetric and asymmetric stretching frequencies at 645 cm$^{-1}$, 1226 cm$^{-1}$ and 2450 cm$^{-1}$, respectively, compared with 667 cm$^{-1}$ for bend, 1333 cm$^{-1}$ for symmetric stretch and 2349 cm$^{-1}$ for asymmetric stretch.\cite{shimanouchi:1978}.\\